StevenNunez/tsiege.github.io/source/_posts/2014-10-22-spaghetti-to-object-oriented-javascript.markdown

 # The Solution (you guessed it, OO!)
 Meaning, that I needed to create a set of objects to communicate with one another.
 The code as it was functional programming.
 A series of functions were called in an exact order, and it _had_ to be that order.
 That meant any change couldn't disturb that order.
 However, if I had used an object oriented approach I could have objects talk to one another and use their own methods as they saw fit.

-Basically, object orientation is awesome and organized while functional programming is not as much.
-Both have their virtues, but I prefer the former.
+Basically, I like object orientation for organizing my code, both styles have their merits and detractions.
+This post isn't about that debate, so let's move along.